Amravati-District

 d) Patches of fertile black soil adjoining Morshi & Warud area.

-A) Elevation The crests of this range attain an average elevation about 1000 m.
+The crests of this range attain an average elevation about 1000 m.
 The highest point being Vairat with 1177.75 m. elevation

-B) Rainfall and Temperature The climate of this district is hot and dry.
+The climate of this district is hot and dry.
 The year is divided into three seasons, cold season from November to February, hot season from March to May and the monsoon season from June to October.
 The area receives rainfall during southwest monsoon.
 The average rainfall is 700-800 mm.
-The maximum temperature during summer goes up to 460c while the minimum temperature during winter drops to 50to 90 c.
+The maximum temperature during summer goes up to 460c while the minimum temperature during winter drops to 500 to 900 c.

-C) River and Drainage pattern There are three main river Tapi, Purna and Wardha .The Purna originates in the southern slopes of Gavilgarh hills and flows towards south and south-east direction till it turns westward and form a part of the district boundary between Amravati & Akola.
-Pedhi Aran, Chandrabhaga and the Shahnur are important tributaries of Purna.
-The Wardha river rises at Multai in Madhya pradesh and forms the eastern boundary of district and receives a number of short tributaries at its right flowing within district.
+There are three main river Tapi, Purna and Wardha.
+The Purna originates in the southern slopes of Gawilgarh hills and flows towards south and south-east direction till it turns westward and form a part of the district boundary between Amravati & Akola.
+Pedhi, Aran, Chandrabhaga and the Shahnoor are important tributaries of Purna.
+The Wardha river rises at Mutai in Madhya Pradesh and forms the eastern boundary of district and receives a few short tributaries at its right flowing within district.
 Maru And Chargar are important tributaries that join Wardha.
 The Tapi flows along the N-W boundary of the district.
 Khardu, Sipna, Dewa and Dhulghat are its tributaries.
 The area shows dendritic drainage pattern, while Purna alluvium shows parallel to sub parallel drainage pattern & it is almost plain area.

-D) Morphological Classification
+1. D) Morphological Classification

-2)Recharge zone?
-4191 sq. km.
+2) Recharge zone – 4191 sq. km.
 (34%)

-3)Storage zone ?
-4930 sq. km.
+3) Storage zone – 4930 sq. km.
 (41%)

 Geology and Geomorphology:

 Northern part of district is mostly hilly and is covered by forest.
 The northwest part is covered by thick forest of teakwood.
-The central part is covered by Purna alluvium, total area is 3053 sq km. having north- south slope direction.
+The central part is covered by Purna alluvium, total area is 3053 sq. km. having north- south slope direction.
 The Purna alluvium consists of silt, clay, and sand.
-The bazada zone foothill portion of Satpuda range covers part of Anjangaon surji, Achalpur & Chandur Bazar taluka and it consists of clay, boulders & pebbles.
+The Bazada zone foothill portion of Satpuda range covers part of Anjangaon Surji, Achalpur & Chandur Bazar taluka and it consists of clay, boulders & pebbles.
 The total coverage of this alluvial area is 25% of the district area.

-TuronianLameta beds
+Lameta beds

 Irrigation projects:

-4)Purna project ?
-Chandur Bazar
+4) Purna project – Chandur Bazar

 Hydrogeology:

 The storage capacity and the transmissivity of the basalt flows are not uniform.
 It changes from place to place and flow to flow.
 The lateral flow continues for considerable distance while the weathered mantle is thick.
-In the Deccan trap area the primary porosity is due to presence of interconnected vesicles when it is not filled by secondary material while secondary porosity is developed due to weathering and cooling of flows
+In the Deccan trap area, the primary porosity is due to presence of interconnected vesicles when it is not filled by secondary material while secondary porosity is developed due to weathering and cooling of flows in alluvial area the sandy zone becomes a good aquifer having good porosity and permeability.
+The ground water is tapped by the tube wells in this area.

 Hydrology Project